HusamSaleem/In-stock-tracker-server-new/README.md

 }
 ```

-# Delete an item from a user's watchlist (/api/v1/watchlist/{uniqueIdentifer}) - Type Delete
+# Delete an item from a user's watchlist (/api/v1/watchlist/{uniqueIdentifer}) - Type DELETE
 **You send ```uniqueIdentifer``` and ```itemId``` in request body as JSON. **You get:** ```200``` status code

 Example Request